Skip to Content

 This doesn’t mean if you already flip your board easily and have no problems jumping over high object light trucks will make you jump even higher.
 It all comes down to your personal preference.

-Not a psychologist here but psychology can play a part.
+Not a psychologist here but confirmation bias can play a part.
 Just like when you feel more confident wearing protective gear, you think a light skateboard makes you pop and flip better.
 So if you think lighter trucks will help you perform better, go for it.
+Skateboarding is a often a mind game and a confidence boost helps to improve your skills.

-If you’re new to skateboarding I wouldn’t worry about durability that much.
-Not that you should buy cheap low-quality trucks but it’s more likely you won’t jump huge stairs or grind rails all day.
+If you’re new to skateboarding I wouldn’t worry about durability or weight that much.
+Not that you should buy cheap low-quality trucks, but it’s more likely you won’t jump huge stairs or grind rails all day.
 Lighter trucks may even help you flip your board better or help you get your skateboard off the ground.

 Disadvantages of Light Trucks

-Lighter trucks are more expensive, the difference in some cases is almost $50 in total.
+The biggest downside of lighter trucks is the price tag, the difference in some cases is almost $50 in total and even more extreme in the case of Theeves trucks ($250 USD for a set).
 Not a problem if you have the money, but it adds up.

 Are Lightweight Trucks Weaker?